domsob/json-template-replace/README.md

 The code snippets or file references have to be defined in the `snippet` field.
 If the value is a filepath, the flag `isFile` must be `true`.
 The `items` field contains an array of JSON objects (only a simple key/value structure is supported now).
 The task iterates over the `items` array and replaces the placeholders in the associated code snippet.
 The snippets are copied and concatenated for each object in the `items` array.
 In this example the snippets are replacements for `###navigation###` and `###list###` in the end.

 The fields `isFile` (the default value here is `false`) and `items` are optional.
-Therefore, it is possible include code snippets like an HTML header or footer even without replacements.
+Therefore, it is possible to include code snippets like an HTML header or footer even without replacements.

 ```js
 grunt.initConfig({